Skip navigation

 What is GenAI and how does it work?

-November 2022 saw the public launch of a generative AI tool called ChatGPT.
-Whilst this technology continues to grow and develop it is important to understand the principles and technology that it is built on.
+As generative AI tools continue to grow and develop it is important to understand the principles of these tools and how the technology they are built on works.
 This short guide will help explain what is generative AI, why it is different to other forms of AI and how it works.

 The drawbacks of using GenAI